jeffersonroth/jjrf-data-reliability-book/src/concepts/systems-reliability/data_transformation_tools.md

 dbt supports incremental data processing, which allows for more efficient data transformations by only processing new or changed data since the last run.
 This approach reduces the likelihood of processing errors due to handling smaller volumes of data at a time and ensures that the data remains up-to-date and reliable.

 ### Modular and Reusable Code
-dbt promotes writing modular and reusable SQL code, which reduces redundancy and potential for errors in data transformation scripts.
+dbt promotes writing modular and reusable SQL code, which reduces redundancy and the potential for errors in data transformation scripts.
 By using macros and packages, common logic can be standardized and reused across projects, increasing the reliability of data transformations.

 By integrating these features and best practices into the data transformation process, dbt helps ensure that the data is accurate, consistent, and reliable, which is crucial for making informed business decisions and maintaining trust in data systems.